ballerina-platform/module-ballerina-crypto/README.md

 ## Useful Links

-* Discuss about code changes of the Ballerina project in [ballerina-dev@googlegroups.com](mailto:ballerina-dev@googlegroups.com).
+* Discuss the code changes of the Ballerina project in [ballerina-dev@googlegroups.com](mailto:ballerina-dev@googlegroups.com).
 * Chat live with us via our [Slack channel](https://ballerina.io/community/slack/).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.